giussepi/cytomine_software_manager/README.md

 		5. Make `manage.py` executable (see step 2 from [SET UP YOUR INITIAL DATASET](https://github.com/giussepi/cytomine_software_manager#set-up-your-initial-databaset))
+		6. Set the following variables at the `.env` file as shown below

+		    ```
+		    # must point the local host so the Django development server can find it
+		    POSTGRES_DB_HOST=127.0.0.1
+            # default port use by RabbitMQ
+	        RABBITMQ_PORT=5672
+            # must point the local host to be reachable by the Django development server
+            RABBITMQ_HOST=127.0.0.1
+		    ```

-		6. Run celery (see step 2 from [RabbitMQ &
+		6. Run celery (see step 3 from [RabbitMQ &
               CELERY](https://github.com/giussepi/cytomine_software_manager#rabbitmq--celery)
               section)

-		7. Finally just run the Django development server
+		7. Finally just run the Django development server (on a new shell tab with the same virtual environment activated)
 			``` bash
 			./manage.py runserver 0.0.0.0:8082
 			```
 		8. Remember to restart celery before testing your changes that implies running Cytomine jobs.

- 	    9. Do not forget to run `stop.sh` and stop Celery after finishing working on your tweaks.

-6. Open `localhost:8082/admin` or `127.0.0.1:8082/admin` in your web browser.
+5. Open `localhost:8082/admin` or `127.0.0.1:8082/admin` in your web browser.

-7. Stopping all the containers is simple, just execute:
+6. Stopping all the containers is simple, just execute:

 	``` bash
 	./stop.sh
 	```

-# PRODUCTION MODE (not completed yet! :bowtie:)
+# PRODUCTION MODE :bowtie:

 1. Clone this repository and go into its directory